n00bytes/Script-to-Go/README.md

   * Port knocking scan 65k ALL ports TCP

 Port Service Enumeration using Nmap:
-  * Service enumeration using the output from Masscan
+  * Service enumeration using the port output from Masscan

 Perform Subdomain enumeration using:
   * Amass